Physically-based Lighting Generation for Robotic Manipulation: Experiments

-\paragraph{Impact of the Number of Lighting Conditions for Augmentation.} We perform augmentation using 1 (\textit{Red}), 3 (\textit{Red}, \textit{Green}, \textit{Blue}), 6 (all conditions from \textit{Sec.}~\ref{sec:real_world_evaluation}), and 9 lighting conditions (6 plus three additional lights with RGB values (255, 255, 0), (255, 0, 255), and (0, 255, 255)).
-Evaluation is performed in single-source \textit{Red} light to control for lighting composition effects and isolate augmentation impact.
-Reaching success rates on \textit{Square} task, averaged over 10 trials, are shown in \textit{Fig.}~\ref{fig:num_lighting}.
-Including the currently observed lighting (\textit{Red}) in augmentation immediately boosts performance (from 0\%).
-However, performance degrades when too many unrelated lighting conditions are added, likely due to the reduced presence of target augmentations (\textit{Red}) in the expanded set.
-See \textit{Sec.}~\ref{sec:limitations} for further discussion. \paragraph{Impact of the Number of Episodes for Augmentation.} We select 10, 25, 75, and 100 episodes from 200 demonstrations and augment each with six lighting conditions.
-Evaluation follows the same setup as above.
-As shown in \textit{Fig.}~\ref{fig:num_episodes}, performance is relatively unaffected by the number of augmented episodes, with no signs of overfitting — possibly due to the lighting diversity within each episode.
-To save computation, we use the minimal setting of 10 episodes for augmentation.
+We select 10, 25, 75, and 100 episodes from 200 demonstrations and generate each with six lighting conditions.
+Evaluation is performed in single-source \textit{Red} light to isolate generation impact.
+Reaching success rates on \textit{Square} task, averaged over 10 trials.
+As shown in \textit{Tab.}~\ref{tab:num_episodes}, performance is relatively unaffected by the number of generated episodes, with no signs of overfitting.
+To save computation, we use the minimal setting of 10 generated episodes for policy training.